psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 What are the results?
-The file is still visible (you can list files with `ls inputs/images` or check the directory in your file browser), but has no contents: you can try opening it (from your file browser or with `xdg-open` if you're on linux) ends in an error.
+The file is still visible (you can list files with `ls inputs/images` or check the directory in your file browser), but has no contents: you can try opening it (from your file browser or with `xdg-open` if you're on Linux) but this yields an error.
 You can verify that this has freed up disk space by typing:

 ```
 datalad status --annex all